 Hammock Friendly Festivals

 Festivals can be frenetic, exciting and somewhat tiring events.
 Why not ease your festival going experience by taking a hammock along?
 Many festival sites are surrounded by trees and some have designated hammock areas.
-Our research has highlighted the following festivals as being particularly hammock friendly.
+Here are out top four music festivals for hammock lovers.

 Latitude doesn't have an official policy on hammocks but festival goers are more than welcome to bring their own hammocks and portable hammock stands.
 If you can't manage this, there is a very cool hammock area with hammocks provided tucked away in the woods between the Alcove and Lavish Lounge (see signpost!).
 Be quick though, as these hammocks are very popular.